Skip To Main Content

 • Persistent or extreme Level One infractions

-• Abusive or profane language, drawings or gestures.
+• Abusive or profane language, drawings, or gestures

 • Misbehavior during field trips or school programs